North Korea launches apparent ballistic missile into ocean

 “We will continue to do our utmost to collect, analyze, and monitor information,” the ministry said in a statement on Twitter.

-If confirmed as a ballistic missile, it would be the fourth such launch this month as North Korean troops conduct ongoing military drills, usually personally overseen by leader Kim Jong Un.
+If confirmed as a ballistic missile, it would be the fourth round of launches this month as North Korean troops conduct ongoing military drills, usually personally overseen by leader Kim Jong Un.

+“Coming this early in the year, the only time we’ve seen tests this frequently were in 2016 and 2017, both of which were huge years for North Korea’s missile program,” Shea Cotton, senior researcher at the James Martin Center for Nonproliferation Studies, said in a post on Twitter.

 The last test launch was on March 21.
 Based on photographs released by North Korean state media, analysts identified those weapons as KN-24 short-range ballistic missiles.